Built-in tool execution

 Learn about Letta's built-in tools that execute with privileged access on the Letta server.

 Built-in tools execute with privileged access on the Letta server.
-These tools are maintained by Letta and provide core capabilities like web search, code execution, and filesystem access.
+Letta maintains these tools, which provide core capabilities like web search, code execution, and filesystem access.

 - Permissions: Full system access (within sandbox boundaries)

-- Security: Managed by Letta with appropriate sandboxing
+- Security: Letta manages security with appropriate sandboxing

-- Trust: Verified and maintained by Letta team
+- Trust: Verified and maintained by the Letta team

 Tool name: web_search